DBOSlab/expowo/README.md

-The package’s four major functions (`powoGenera`, `powoSpecies`, `megaGen`, and `toptenGen`) require only the name of the target family (or a vector with multiple family names) and the associated specific URI (Uniform Resource Identifier) that identifies the html page for each family in POWO.
+The package’s four major functions (`powoGenera`, `powoSpecies`, `megaGen`, and `toptenGen`) require only the name of the target family (or a vector with multiple family names) and the associated specific URI (Uniform Resource Identifier) that identifies the HTML page for each family in POWO.
 These four major functions work with other three auxiliary functions (`getGenURI`, `getNumb`, and `getDist`) to mine the plant data.
-Respectively, `getGenURI` mines the URI for each genus, `getNumb` mines the total number of species within any genus, and `getDist` does a complete search for native and introduced country-level distribution any genus and species.
+Respectively, `getGenURI` mines the URI for each genus, `getNumb` mines the total number of species within any genus, and `getDist` does a complete search for native and introduced country-level distribution for any genus and species.
 To get the POWO URI for any accepted plant family, you can either look at the data frame object `POWOcodes` that come together with the installed **expowo** package, or you can use the function `get_pow` from the package [**taxize**](https://github.com/ropensci/taxize).
 So, the vector of URI codes is the main input file to everything you can do with expowo package.
 See below examples on how to use the **expowo**’s major